Why Building Muscle Is A Non-Negotiable For Women After 30

 Why Building Muscle Should Be A Non-Negotiable for Women After 30

-Yet this is often the stage of life when:
+Yet, for many women, this is often the stage of life when:

 • Fat loss feels harder